Commercial Property Loan Singapore: How to Qualify (2026) | Nexus

 Commercial loan tenures typically run up to 25–30 years, but two things shorten them in practice:

-Freehold and 99-year commercial/shophouse assets give the most tenure flexibility; short-lease industrial gives the least.
-Always check the remaining lease before modelling repayments.
+Freehold and 99-year commercial or shophouse assets give the most tenure flexibility.
+Short-lease industrial gives the least.
+Always check the remaining lease before you model the repayments.

 Business owner reviewing company financial statements and bank statements with an advisor — commercial property loan eligibility assessment Singapore

-Who borrows changes the entire assessment — and this is one of the biggest levers in commercial financing.
+Who borrows changes the whole assessment.
+It is one of the biggest things you can move in commercial financing.

 Buying in personal name

-An individual is assessed under the 55% Total Debt Servicing Ratio, stress-tested like any property loan.
+An individual is assessed under the 55% Total Debt Servicing Ratio and stress-tested like any property loan.
 Your personal income and existing debts cap the loan, exactly as they would on a home loan.
-Simple, but limited by your personal borrowing capacity.
+It is simple, but it is limited by what you personally can carry.

 Buying through a company

 An operating company with a genuine core trading business is generally not assessed under personal TDSR.
-Instead the bank underwrites on the company's financial statements, cashflow and bank balances, plus a personal guarantee from a director.
-This is how businesses borrow well beyond what their directors' personal TDSR would allow.
-Typical conditions:
+The bank underwrites on the company's financial statements, cashflow and bank balances, plus a personal guarantee from a director.
+This is how a business borrows well beyond what its directors could carry under personal TDSR.
+The usual conditions:

-One caveat: a pure investment-holding company with no real operations is often still assessed against the guarantor's TDSR — you do not get the operating-company exemption simply by buying through any Pte Ltd. The structure has to match the substance.
+One caveat.
+A pure investment-holding company with no real operations is often still assessed against the guarantor's TDSR.
+You do not get the operating-company exemption just by buying through any Pte Ltd. The structure has to match the substance.

 Stamp Duty, ABSD and GST